 After a bit, I slid as stealthily as possible off the bed and silently tip-toed out of the room.
 Downstairs, I needlessly apologized for my absence and continued to fix toast for Braeden and entertain my guests.
 Thirty minutes later Kelan came down the stairs and climbed onto my lap.
 Burying his face into my shoulder, he wrapped his arms around me and quickly fell sound asleep.

-Later, after everyone was tucked and sleeping soundly, I laid in my bed thinking of how hard we mothers are on ourselves.
+Later, after everyone was tucked in and sleeping soundly, I laid in my bed thinking of how hard we mothers are on ourselves.
 Usually we are the first to point out our own faults and limitations- condemning our parenting and lack of tolerance.
 Then I thought of Kelan and how at the end of his temper tantrum and test of my patience, all he wanted was his mommy.
 And in the end he fell asleep in my arms.
 I realized then that no matter how hard we as mothers are on ourselves, our children will still always be our biggest fans.

 I saw this video today on Facebook which reaffirmed my affirmation.
 Enjoy.